-There is a difference between how a first-time SaaS Founder approaches picking a SaaS idea and building a business vs how a second-time Founder approaches it.
+SaaS is one of the greatest business models ever created.
+When run right, they are incredibly profitable, have high margins, and are relatively easy to build if you have engineering prowess.
+Now, there is a difference between how a first-time SaaS Founder approaches picking a SaaS idea VS. how a second-time Founder approaches it.

 • Timeless SaaS Ideas and Markets